Computer and internet access

 PCs are available in all Trafford Libraries.
 You can automatically log on to a PC with your library card number and PIN.
 PC sessions can also be booked.

 How do I book a PC session?

-There are three ways to book a PC session:
+There are two ways to book a PC session:

 - You can call in at any library to book a session.